 For a claim payment appeal decision in which the denial is upheld, the provider should review the Participating Provider Agreement for any other available methods of dispute resolution.
-The provider may also file a complaint with HHSC or TDI as applicable.
+The provider may also file a complaint with HHSC.

 A claim payment dispute may be submitted for multiple reason(s) including: